Judith Lauand

 Judith Lauand (26 May 1922 – 9 December 2022) was a Brazilian painter and printmaker.
 She is considered a pioneer of the Brazilian modernist movement that started in the 1950s, and was the only female member of the concrete art movement based in São Paulo, the Grupo Ruptura.

 Early life and education

-Lauand was born in Pontal, São Paulo, Brazil.
+Lauand was born in Pontal, São Paulo, Brazil, to a Lebanese father and Syrian mother.

 In the mid-1950s, Lauand graduated from the Escola de Belas Artes in Araraquara, São Paulo in Brazil with a degree in fine arts.
 While at Escola de Belas Artes, Lauand's education was based in traditional fine arts.
 Domênico Lazzarini and Maria Ybarra de Almeida taught her painting and Lívio Abramo taught her printmaking.